Rational maps and $\mathrm{K3}$ surfaces: The proof of Theorem

-{{\bf Acknowledgments.} We would like to thank S. Galkin for introducing us to the subject treated in Theorem~\ref{main}.
-We are also grateful to A. Bondal, I. Dolgachev, V. Nikulin, Y. Zarhin and I. Zhdanovskiy for their interest and valuable comments.
-The work was supported by the Russian Academic Excellence Project ``5 -- 100''.
+{{\bf Acknowledgments.} We would like to thank S. Galkin for introducing us to the subject, treated in Theorem~\ref{main}, and F. Bogomolov, A. Bondal, I. Dolgachev, V. Nikulin, Y. Zarhin, I. Zhdanovskiy for their interest and valuable comments.
+We are also grateful to an anonymous referee whose remarks and suggestions have improved the exposition of our paper.
+This work was supported by the Priority 2030 Strategic Academic Leadership Program and by the HSE University Basic Research Program.